 Holocaust and Genocide Studies is a dynamic field of research and education of the highest international relevance.
 The goal of this Master of Arts is to give you the ability to understand and analyse independently the phenomenon of genocide and other forms of mass violence in their historical and cultural contexts.
 Empirical knowledge and sharpened analytical abilities have become sought-after skills for a variety of potential employers.

-The Master Programme in Holocaust and Genocide Studies is a cross-disciplinary course of study drawn from:
+The Master Programme in Holocaust and Genocide Studies at Uppsala University is a cross-disciplinary course of study drawn from:

 cultural and social anthropology,

 peace and conflict studies,

 The history and memory of the Holocaust is central to this field of study, but you will also study other episodes of genocide, genocidal violence and other forms of mass violence and their historical, political and cultural contexts.

 These violent events have usually occurred in conjunction with major economic, social and political crises, mobilisation of ethnic identities, formation of new states, colonial processes and modernisation.
 While studying different cases of genocide and mass violence closely, you will also learn methodologies and analytical perspectives from various disciplines.